I Got My Face Lasered To Improve My Skin & Here's What I Learned

 Advertisement

-While Dr. Jack explains that downtime is fairly minimal with most laser type treatments, Dr. Liakas says this isn't the case for ablative lasers, which are often used to target deep wrinkles and other skin gripes like warts and skin tags.
-"Use of ablative laser treatments come with a lengthier downtime because of their more aggressive approach," Dr. Liakas says.
+While Dr Jack explains that downtime is fairly low with most laser type treatments, Dr Liakas says this isn't the case for ablative lasers, which are often used to target deep wrinkles and other skin gripes like warts and skin tags.
+"Use of ablative laser treatments come with a lengthier downtime because of their more aggressive approach," says Dr Liakas.
 "This can take several weeks and will be accompanied by a specifically designed aftercare regime."
-Aftercare is simple, Dr. Jack says: "No products on the day of the treatment, and high SPF from the next day and on an ongoing basis."
-Depending on the treatment you opt for, your laser technician will advise on the best skin-care routine for you.
+Aftercare is simple, says Dr Jack: "No products on the day of the treatment, high SPF from the next day and on an ongoing basis."
+Depending on the treatment you opt for, your laser technician will advise on the best skincare routine for you.

 How many laser treatments do you usually need?

 As Vicky mentioned, laser treatments aren't a one-time thing.
-Dr. Liakas says that laser treatments for skin rejuvenation are effective and can produce instant results but multiple sessions are usually required.
-"In terms of treatment numbers, this really depends on the individual’s case and the type of laser being used," Dr. Jack says.
+Dr Liakas says that laser treatments for skin rejuvenation are effective and can produce instant results but multiple sessions are usually required.
+The Signature laser facial costs £200.
+"In terms of treatment numbers, this really depends on the individual’s case and the type of laser being used," adds Dr Jack.
 "Some treatments such as Lumecca laser for pigmentation may require two to three treatments, whereas others may need five to six sessions.
 The Morpheus8 laser (used for skin tightening) is usually done over two or three sessions, one month apart."
 Again, your laser technician will advise how many treatments you might need.

 Are there any downsides to laser treatments?